 Second Best Seats: Bench seats facing the front or back window

 On most Washington State ferries, you’ll find large picture windows lining the bow (front) and stern (back) of the ferry.
 In fact, these seating areas will be identical but reversed on each end of the boat, since Washington State ferries have motors at both ends allowing for faster docking, loading, and departure.
-On a cold or wet day, these are the best seats in the house for sightseeing, although on some classes of many fairies this area is less sheltered from the weather or climate controlled than other seating areas.
+On a cold or wet day, these are the best seats in the house for sightseeing, although on some classes of many ferries this area is less sheltered from the weather or climate controlled than other seating areas.

 How to get this seat: On most ferries, this seating area is not in high demand – as most folks who want to sit down for the duration of the sail want to do so in the comfort of fully indoor seating.
 (Good news for Bainbridge Island travelers though: on the class of ferry used for this route, this seating section is warm, dry, and fully indoors)